-There are two types of overhead in Celerity: (i) packet overhead: each application-layer packet has a 46-byte header, containing critical cut information, derivative of the utility, packet sequence number, coding vector, and timestamp. (ii) link-rate control and linkstate report overhead: every 200 ms, each peer adjusts the rates of its incoming links and sends them to their corresponding upstream senders.
+There are two types of overhead in Celerity: (1) packet overhead: the size of the application-layer packet header is around 46 bytes per data packet, including critical cut information, the derivative of the utility, packet sequence number, coding vector, timestamp and so on.
+(2) link-rate control and link-state report overhead: every 200 ms, each peer adjusts the rates of its incoming links and sends them to their corresponding upstream senders.
 In our implementation, such rate-control overhead is 0.2 kbps per link per session.
 For the link state report overhead, each peer sends the link state of all its outgoing links for each session to the source of the session every 300 ms. In our implementation, for each peer, such link-state report overhead is 0.158 kbps per link per session.
-In Section 6.2, we report an overall operational overhead of 3.9% in our 4-party Internet experiment.
+In Section 6.3, we report an overall operational overhead of 3.9% in our 4-party Internet experiment.